athornton/go-it-mostly-doesnt-suck/talk.rst

 All software sucks.

-All hardware sucks.

-All users suck.

 I hope to convince you in the next few dozen minutes that Go sucks less than most software.

+All hardware also sucks, and all users suck, too, but that's not what this talk is about.

 ----